nidakayaduman/distant-neighbors/README.md

 # 🌆 Distant Neighbors – City Similarity Recommendation App

-This React-based application helps users discover cities in Turkey that are socioeconomically and demographically similar to their current city.
-By selecting personal preferences and distributing importance across various criteria, users receive a recommendation based on a cosine similarity matrix.
+This React-based web application allows users in Turkey to find other cities that are most similar to their current city based on a combination of socioeconomic, demographic, political, and environmental indicators.

+Users can explore two types of similarity:

+- Equal Similarity: All features are treated equally.

+- Weighted Similarity: Users can prioritize specific groups like climate, healthcare, or safety.

 ## 🚀 Live Demo